19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Damage Types/{Damage Types}.md

 # Damage Types

-Damage needs to have a damage type to properly be applied to a target creature or object.
+Damage normally has damage type that affects how it is applied to targets.

+If no damage type is specified, then the HP of the target is simply reduced, bypassing [Resistant](../../Conditions/Resistant.md), [Vulnerable](../../Conditions/Vulnerable.md), and [Immune](../../Conditions/Immune.md).

 ## Energy